 This conviction is also outrageously infectious.
 If you want to present yourself positively and be a powerful influence on others, speak with conviction.
 Own what you say.
 Make it yours wholly and unconditionally.

 Another tip here is to play with your voice to modulate your speech’s tone, pace, and volume to suit your audience.
 This is not just in a public forum but even for face-to-face or phone communication.
 If you speak with a conviction for your audience, no matter what you speak, you will leave an unforgettable impact.

 You must become a strong listener to present yourself as a positive speaker.
 Only then will you speak in a way that captures others’ attention?

 To become a great listener, you must add 2 notable elements to your hearing.

 - Active participation.

 Think of a time you soothingly dealt with the troubles of another, perhaps a friend, a child, or an elderly member.
-It’s likely that while they aggressively ranted about their troubles, you actively heard them out with understanding.
+It’s likely that while they aggressively ranted about their problems, you actively heard them out with understanding.
 You probably said very little yourself, but you patiently listened to them vent out.
-And at the end, they were thankful and thought that of you as:
+And at the end, they were thankful and thought of you as:

 - A great listener.

 - A person who understands others’ problems.